SAP-samples/automation-pilot-examples/check-cf-space-quota-utilization/README.md

 You'll need to provide values for the following input keys:

 * *ansServiceKey* - A Service key created in your SAP Alert Notification service instance.
 For further information check the [Credentials management page](https://help.sap.com/docs/alert-notification/sap-alert-notification-for-sap-btp/credential-management)
-* *cfApiBaseUrl* - The API Endpoint of your Cloud Foundry Runtime, e.g. https://api.cf.eu10.hana.ondemand.com NOTE:: You can find the value in the BTP Cockpit Overview page.
-* *cfUaaUrl* - The UAA Endpoint of your Cloud Foundry Runtime, e.g. https://uaa.cf.eu10.hana.ondemand.com.
-The value could be found in the response of the API Endpoint.
+* *region* - Technical name of your SAP BTP region, e.g. cf-eu10,cf-eu20
 * *user* - The email or ID of your technical user.
 * *password* - The password of your technical user.
-* *region* - Technical name of your SAP BTP region, e.g. cf-eu10, cf-us20.
 * *spaceId* - The GUID of the Cloud Foundry space which you want to receive events for.
 * *identityProvider* - Optional: origin key of your identity provider.
 Defaults to sap.ids.